skynyrd/aws-csaa-prep-notes/IAM.md

 * IAM user in another account
 * An AWS service that needs to act on resources in your account to provide its features
 * Users from a corporate directory who use identity federation with SAML

+### To Conclude

+* IAM => Global region
+* Root acount (got Administrator Access) is simply the account created when first setup your AWS account.
+Has complete Admin access.
+* New users have NO permissions when first created.
+* New users are assigned Access Key ID & Secret Access Keys when first created.
+And these are for programmatic access.
+* These keys only get to view once.
+If you lose them, you have to regenerate them.
+So it must be saved in a secure location when first created.
+* Multifactor Auth should be set up.
+* Password rotation policy should be set.
+* Power user access allows access to all AWS services except for management of groups and users within IAM